© Unofficial Royalty 2023

 November 16, 1673 – Birth of Prince Alexander Danilovich Menshikov, favorite of Peter I, Emperor of All Russia, in Moscow, Russia

-Alexander Danilovich Menshikov was a Russian statesman and military leader and a boyhood friend and favorite of Peter I (the Great), Emperor of All Russia.
+Alexander Danilovich Menshikov was a Russian statesman, military leader, boyhood friend, and a favorite of Peter I (the Great), Emperor of All Russia.
 In 1697, Peter I traveled incognito to Western Europe on an 18-month tour called the Grand Embassy and Alexander accompanied him.
-In the Netherlands, Peter I and Alexander studied shipbuilding and those skills were later used to build the Russian navy.
+In the Netherlands, Peter I and Alexander studied shipbuilding, and those skills were later used to build the Russian Navy.
 They traveled to Manchester, England to learn the techniques of city-building which would later be used to found the city of St. Petersburg.
-A number of times, in his various positions and situations, Alexander Menshikov abused his power even though he was well aware of the principles on which Peter I’s reforms were conducted and was Peter I’s right hand in all his endeavors.
+Several times, in his various positions and situations, Alexander Menshikov abused his power even though he was well aware of the principles on which Peter I’s reforms were conducted and was Peter I’s right hand in all his endeavors.
 Alexander’s corrupt practices frequently brought him to the verge of ruin.

 Unofficial Royalty: Prince Alexander Danilovich Menshikov, favorite of Peter I, Emperor of All Russia